PhD in Business Administration

 Letters of recommendation are meant to provide evaluations on a student's ability and aptitude in regard to graduate study.
 As such, prior professors are the recommenders of choice.
 These faculty should be professors who have had significant interaction with applications - by either taking multiple classes with them or having completed a substantial project in one of their classes.
 For those who are employed in a field related to the intended field of study, a letter from an employer may be of value.

 The statement of goals and objectives is designed to provide additional information to the admissions committee on the applicant's academic background, professional experience, and motivation for seeking a doctoral degree and undertaking the research involved in earning that degree.
 Applicants should keep information on personal background brief unless it specifically relates to why a candidate wants to enter a doctoral program.
 Candidates should highlight any qualifications that differentiate them from other applicants and why those qualifications are significant.
 They should also outline exactly why they are seeking a doctoral degree and describe any envisioned plans after graduation.
 Finally, applicants should have some idea of the targeted area of interest as it relates to research in the intended concentration.
 Applicants should outline this broad area of interest, identify any specific questions that might be considered for research, explain its significance, and, if applicable, explain how this research relates to that of current faculty in the department.
 This section should also highlight any prior research experience.

 Applicants do not need to contact faculty prior to applying to the program.
 Admitted students will be matched up with research faculty after admission.
 It is recommended that applicants review the research interests of USF faculty to get an idea of the areas of expertise within their intended concentration area.
-Area of expertise information information can be found at this link.
+Faculty research listings can be found in each school and in faculty bios.